mspancholi/bamazon/README.md

 - - -

-### As a Manager below is the descriptions what the app allows:
+### As a Manager below is the description of what the app allows:

 The manager can select the following choices below from the menu.